mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 This has been [fixed!](https://github.com/eugene-tarassov/vivado-risc-v/issues/97)

+It turns out that the Kintex Ultrascale Plus series of FPGAs has a maximum JTAG frequency of 50MHz instead of the default 60MHz.

 JTAG register to TDO pin path fails timing. `xsdb` communication errors may be the result of this.

 ```